Lib: UI Extender

 uiExtender.registerHudButton({

-moduleId: "my-module-id",
+moduleId: MODULE_ID,

 hudType: "token",

-tooltip: "New Token Button",
+tooltip: "Show Art Button",

 icon: `<i class="fas fa-image fa-fw"></i>`,